norawillett/twitter_coronavirus/README.md

 ## Analysis Over Time

-To look at tweets over the course of 2020, I used my alternative_reduce file.
+To look at tweets over the course of 2020, I used my `alternative_reduce file`.
 This took in multiple hashtags as input and creates a plot with the number of tweets sent in 2020 that mention those tweets (with the date on the x-axis).
 This is a helpful graphical tool to see the number of tweets that change over the course of 2020 relative to other hashtags.
 I looked at #coronavirus and #corona and found that they followed a similar trend (coronavirus_corona.png).
 My graph showed that #corona was used more than #coronavirus, which I found surprising.
 Other graphs can be used by changing the input (—keys).
 I compared the syntax of #covid19 vs. #covid-19 and found that #covid19 was far more popular than #covid-19.
 I also found that #coronavirus was tweeted more at the start of the pandemic, then #covid19 became more popular towards the end.

 **Figure 5: #Coronavirus vs. #Corona**